Two women having a conversation on couches in a relaxed setting.

 16 Days of Activism Microlearning

-Microlearning | 16 short Videos
+Microlearning | 16 Short Videos

-About the Facilitator: Roy Gluckman-John
+About the Facilitator:

-Rikky is a change facilitator specialising in gender-based violence and harassment, gender equality, and DEIB.
+Rikky is a change facilitator specialising in gender-based violence, harassment, gender equality, and DEIB.
 She began her career in human rights and democracy before recognising that for policy and law to bring about real change, they require robust systems and engaged people to drive them.
 Rikky has provided specialist support and facilitation for change processes that contribute to social justice and equality, working with a vast array of partners, from grassroots movements and NGOs to governments, multi-lateral organisations, and global corporates.
 Her experience spans every level of intervention, from local community work to global strategic initiatives.

 Ready to Book this Session?